 The Contractor shall provide mounting kits for the wall mounted access points.

 Access points to be vertically mounted on exterior walls shall be equipped with Cisco #AIR-ACCPMK1570-2 pole mount kits.
-Kit consists of a one-piece pole mount bracket, a pivot bracket, (2) strap brackets and (2) adjustable steel band straps.
+Kit consists of a one-piece pole mount bracket, a pivot bracket, 2 strap brackets and 2 adjustable steel band straps.
 Note that the pivot bracket and the strap brackets, are only used for pole mounting.

 Appropriate mounting channels are to be provided by the Contractor.